Igor-Vuk/ultimate-threejs-boilerplate/README.md

   Leva also exports `set` function that can be used to control it outside of GUI

 - `preparation` for easy loading and implementation:

   - **model loading** - takes compressed and normal version (.glb),
   - **texture loading** - add any texture (diffuse, AO...),
   - **environment map loading**
   - **action, morph, skinned animation loading** - just play different type of animations
   - **curve loading and follow path** - by loading `.json` file with vertices coordinate and calling the `curveMethod` function we can load curves as a mesh or make object follow them (example included)

+- `Custom shaders loading` - create your own custom shaders.
+Ability to load `.glsl` files is added to vite.
+Basic fragment and vertex shader example is added and loaded using `shaderMaterial` from drei for ease of use with react components.
+Hot reload for fragment and vertex shader files is also implemented.

+- `Custom collection names` - render specific model collections in every components based on custom properties

 - `Suspense` for loading included with option to use **fallback** or **Loader** from drei

 - `eslint` and `.eslintrc` configured for linting the files